garystorey/snowpack-eslint-prettier-react/readme.md

-# Snowpack React
+# Sprout

-A starter project with React+TypeScript, Prettier+ESLint, Jest+Testing Library all preconfigured.
-[Snowpack](https://www.snowpack.dev/) runs the build... no Webpack or Create React App.

-Simple and easy.
+A modern starter project.